sio/gitlab-runners-fleet/NOTES.md

 - Packer does not appear to provide an easy way to modify qcow2 image on a host without virtualization support (qemu without kvm is painfully slow), hence we use a bespoke script which relies on qemu-nbd and chroot.
-  This still requires root access to the build host.
+  This still requires root access to the build host - but that's not a problem in GitHub Actions environment.
 - mkosi seems nice, but it can only build from scratch via debootstrap.
   Upstream Debian images are rather good, there is no need to redo the work of Debian Cloud Team